agileseason/agileseason.github.io/README.md

 ### Features

-- Protect your secrets
+#### Protect your secrets
+We won't be able to read or change your code, since we won't require any of these permissions from GitHub

-- Many repositories in one view
+#### Many repositories in one view
+Connect any number of GitHub repositories to a single board

-- Customizable workflow
+#### Customizable workflow
+Add and remove columns to fit how your team works

-- Connected to GitHub in real-time
+#### Connected to GitHub in real-time
+Agile Season connects directly to your GitHub issues, so there’s no duplicate work and you’re not jumping backand forth between tools